 Rampart Creek is the only campsite in the park north of Lake Louise that offers reservations, allowing you to plan your trip in advance.
-Despite its primitive offerings, the place is very popular and slots go fast.
+Despite its primitive offerings, the place is very popular, and slots go fast.

 - Perfect for getting off the grid

-- Layout encourages meeting new people
+- The layout encourages meeting new people

 - Great for fishing or wildlife watching